PLEASE WEAR FACE COVERINGS. COVID-19 PROTECTIONS ARE STILL IN PLACE IN THIS SURGERY.

 - Patients will still need to wear a face covering

-- Staff will continue to wear PPE
+- Staff will continue to wear Personal Protection Equipment (PPE)

 - Social distancing will continue to be adhered to